Noroff-FEU-Assignments/cross-course-project-NehGuk/README.md

 ![image](./assets/screenshot-square-eyes-1.jpg)

-XXXXXX
+This is my first web project ever!
+I was tasked with designing a streaming platform for two target audiences: independent film makers and lovers of independent films.
+It has been developed as part of the HTML, CSS, Javascript 1, Content Management Systems, Design and Interaction Design modules of my front-end development study programme.

 ## Description

 The development of this project consisted of the following steps:

+- Designing wireframes and prototypes;
+- Understanding concepts of design, typography and colour theory;
+- Developing a responsive website;
-- Creating a headless WordPress installation and populating it with content;
+- Creating a headless WordPress installation to manage the website's content;
-- Develop a website with HTML, CSS and Javascript;
 - Making API calls to the WordPress REST API to fetch the data;
+- Installing Hotjar;
-- Installing Hotjar and using it to improve the website's user experience.
+- Performing usability tests to improve user experience.

 ## Built with